Major third interval

 Ascending major third intervals

-A list with ascending major third intervals:
+A list of ascending major third intervals:

 - C – E